Mass gap: Mathematical definitions

 with the constant being finite.
 A typical example is offered by a free massive particle and, in this case, the constant has the value 1/m2.
 In the same limit, the propagator for a massless particle is singular.

 Examples from classical theories

-An example of mass gap arising for massless theories, already at the classical level, can be seen in spontaneous breaking of symmetry or Higgs mechanism.
+An example of mass gap arising for massless theories, already at the classical level, can be seen in spontaneous breaking of symmetry or the Higgs mechanism.
 In the former case, one has to cope with the appearance of massless excitations, Goldstone bosons, that are removed in the latter case due to gauge freedom.
 Quantization preserves this gauge freedom property.